Here is a brief outline:

-Please write a card that states the ingredients (vegetarian), the name of the food and your name.
+Please write a statement that about ingredients (vegetarian), the name of the food and your name.

 Food waste meal making with haptic and tactile cooking methods,

 Local experts knowledge and experience in:

-Our partners and invited guest are welcome to join our collective meal where we serve food product from Hjulsjö and the surrounding area.
+Our partners and invited guests are welcome to join our collective meal where we serve food products from Hjulsjö and the surrounding area.